Nithivarn-Reddy/cs5293p20-project-0/README.md

 ## Steps to Run the project

-Now run the project using the following command
+Now run the project using the following command (Inside the cs5293p20-project-0)

  > pipenv run python project0/main.py --incidents Enter-Url